isabella232/ContactAngle/src/ContactAngle/README.md

 # Installation

-See the upper forlder README.md file.
-For installing prerequisites, please see the [porefoam README file](https://github.com/aliraeini/poreFoam-singlePhase/blob/master/src/porefoam1f/README.md).
+For build instruction, see [../../script/README.md](https://github.com/aliraeini/ContactAngle/blob/master/src/script/README.md).

-Note: most openfoam codes does not fully support the surface zones required by this code and can not by used instead of the provided foamx3m provided in the thirdparty folder.
-You can mix this with porefoam codes, but again use the foamx3m used in this repository (newer than 2020-11).
+Note: Not all OpenFOAM codes support the surface zones required by this code and can not be used instead of the foamx3m provided in the thirdparty folder.

 # Usage